sanamalik1992/Ozeco/replit.md

     - ProductCard now accepts slug prop and navigates to product detail pages
     - Entire card is clickable (not just the "View Details" button)
     - Maintains separate click handlers for "Add to Cart" to prevent navigation
+  - **UX improvements**:
+    - Fixed TrustBar alignment on mobile - icons and text now left-align on mobile, center on desktop
+    - Made star rating summary on product pages clickable - smoothly scrolls to reviews section
+    - Fixed React hooks ordering issue in Reviews component for stability

 - **2025-11-13**:
   - **Implemented complete customer review system**: